ardalis/ardalis-com-gatsby/src/pages/blog/free-stock-photos-for-presentations.md

 [labs.openai.com](https://labs.openai.com/)

+**UPDATE January 2024** This is now baked into ChatGPT, making it much more accessible.

 ### iStock (formerly iStockPhoto)

 Now part of Getty Images, [iStock](http://www.istockphoto.com) offers both a credit and a subscription model.
 A [typical image](http://www.istockphoto.com/photo/cherry-tomato-and-mozzarella-caterpillars-23679874?st=1675e41) might start at 7 credits, and you [purchase credits](http://www.istockphoto.com/buy-stock-prepaid-credits) for somewhere between $1.40 and $2.00, depending on how many you purchase at a time.
 A subscription is around $200/mo.